HuntsmanCancerInstitute/MultiRepMacsChIPSeq/Readme.md

 - Generate lambda control files

-    Generate lambda control fragment coverage files using `bam2wig` and Macs2 based on the maximum coverage of local (fragment size), small, and large lambda sizes .
+    Generate lambda control fragment coverage files using [bam2wig](https://metacpan.org/pod/bam2wig.pl) and Macs2 based on the maximum coverage of local (fragment size), small, and large lambda sizes.

 - Generate count files

-    To facilitate generating count matrices later, point data (shifted start positions or paired fragment midpoints) count bigWig files are generated using `bam2wig` for each sample replicate.
-By default, replicates are depth-normalized and scaled to the target depth, taking into account any special normalization factors, or counts may be left "raw" (no scaling whatsoever).
+    To facilitate generating count matrices later, point data (shifted start positions or paired fragment midpoints) count bigWig files are generated using [bam2wig](https://metacpan.org/pod/bam2wig.pl) for each sample replicate.
+By
+    default, replicates are depth-normalized and scaled to the target depth, taking into account any special normalization factors, or counts may be left "raw" (no scaling whatsoever).

 - Generate enrichment files